-- 1 Turn off the computer and all peripherals. - 2 Disconnect the modem/telephone cable. - 3 Disconnect the power cord and all other attached cables (such as the keyboard, mouse, and monitor). - 4 Remove the side panel (see "removing the side panel" on page 121). - 5 Gently lay the computer on its side.
+- 1 Turn off the computer and all peripherals. - 2 Disconnect the modem/telephone cable. - 3 Disconnect the power cable and all other attached cables (such as the keyboard, mouse, and monitor). - 4 Remove the side panel (see "removing the side panel" on page 123). - 5 Gently lay the computer on its side.

-To prepare an empty card slot for a new card, loosen the screw of the expansion slot cover of the empty slot (E).
+card, loosen the screw of the expansion slot cover of the empty slot (E).
 Remove the expansion slot cover of the empty slot.